microsoft/ppcc25-cc-masterclass/docs/lab-02/index.md

 * Make parameters of action dynamic
 * Linking dynamic parameters
+* Usage of Custom Connectors in Power Automate and Power Apps

 You will extend the connector you started building in the previous lab.